 Daemon: You cannot live life in fear, or you’ll forsake the best parts of it.

 Rhaenyra: I have no desire to live in fear.
 Only solitude.

-As far as Daemon is concerned, he always has me confused.
-Was he leading Rhaenyra on just to take a revenge on his brother or was it because he wanted the iron throne for himself or he actually had feelings for her?
-Even after watching the whole season, I couldn’t make better sense of this sequence and why he left in the middle.
+Daemon always confuses me.
+Was he leading Rhaenyra on for revenge against his brother or because he wanted the iron throne for himself?
+Or did he actually have feelings for her?
+Even after watching the whole season, I couldn’t make sense of this sequence or why he left in the middle.

-As usual Alicent was still somewhat the pure soul in this twisted world.
-Her natural instinct was to support Rhaenyra’s claim to the throne and not for her son Aegon II.
-However, she didn’t oppose much when her father used her to manipulate the king on daily basis.
-She considered Rhaenyra lucky enough as a girl to have been given option to choose her consort, while she couldn’t even question her father’s choice.
-She was displeased with her father’s loss of the position but stayed clam as usual.
+As usual, Alicent was still a pure soul in this twisted world.
+She naturally supported Rhaenyra’s claim to the throne over her son Aegon II.
+However, she didn’t oppose much when her father used her to manipulate the king daily.
+She considered Rhaenyra lucky as a girl for having been given the option to choose her consort while she couldn’t even question her father’s choice.
+Although displeased with her father’s loss of position, she stayed calm as usual.

 Episode 5: We Light the Way

 Ser Otto warned Alicent that one day Rhaenyra would threaten her children because of the iron throne.
 He left King’s Landing.
 As Laenor was gay, he and Rhaenya agreed to perform their duties without interfering with each other’s affairs.
 Criston Cole broke his oath by sleeping with Rhaenyra and proposed eloping to Essos to start fresh.
 However, Rhaenyra rejected his offer and wished to continue their affair after marriage, which displeased Criston.
 Princess Rhaenyra Targaryen and Ser Laenor Velaryon were betrothed to unite the two houses.
 Daemon killed Lady Rhea Royce before surprising everyone at the engagement ceremony for Rhaenyra.

 Daemon: Is this what you want?